Understanding Your Baby's Behaviour

 Being a parent in today’s time means being able to efficiently balance work with the demands of bringing up your children.
 While every child is unique in many ways, children exhibit certain behaviour which can be linked to common thought processes.

-We’re here to bring you up to speed with understanding your child’s behaviour and this starts with understanding the intent and the cause of their misbehaviour.
+We’re here to bring you up to speed with understanding your child’s behavior and this starts with understanding the intent and the cause of their misbehavior.

-A child's inappropriate behaviour should be viewed in the context of the relationship between the child and the recipient of the behaviour.
-A behaviour is not a problem if there is no observer / recipient.
-A child who screams his head off is not considered having a behavioural problem until somebody has to deal with the behaviour or the consequences.
+A child's inappropriate behavior should be viewed in the context of the relationship between the child and the recipient of the behavior.
+A behavior is not a problem if there is no observer / recipient.
+A child who screams his head off is not considered having a behavioral problem until somebody has to deal with the behavior or the consequences.

-Behaviour is relative and subjective to each individual receipt.
-Hence, each recipient's reaction to a particular behaviour would vary.
-For instance, a child who refuses to pick up his toys may be considered mildly misbehaving by one parent but exhibiting unbearable behaviour to another.
+Behavior is relative and subjective to each individual receipt.
+Hence, each recipient's reaction to a particular behavior would vary.
+For instance, a child who refuses to pick up his toys may be considered mildly misbehaving by one parent but exhibiting unbearable behavior to another.

-Three main interrelated factors often help shape children's behaviour.
+Three main interrelated factors often help shape children's behavior.
 Let’s look at each of them.